hashicorp/terraform-website/content/source/docs/enterprise/beta/install/azure.html.md

 If you choose to install in external services mode, you will also need:

 * An Azure Database for PostgreSQL - please see [PostgreSQL Requirements](../before-installing/postgres-requirements.html).
-* An Azure Blob Storage container created specifically for Terraform Enterprise HA Beta.
+* An Azure Blob Storage container created specifically for Terraform Enterprise.
 The container does not need to be in the same project as the Terraform Enterprise server(s), but you will need credentials for a service principal to access the container.

 #### Automated Preparation